ocodista/trampar-de-casa/apps/auto-email-sender/README.md

 ### Roles Validator

 The Roles Validator microservice validates the assigned roles or permissions before sending emails.
-It performs checks to ensure that the roles assigned to users are accurate and compliant with the defined business rules.
+It performs checks to ensure that the roles continue valid.

 ### Roles Assigner

 The Roles Assigner microservice manages the assignment of roles to users.
-It provides functionality to assign specific roles or permissions to users based on certain criteria or business logic.
+It provides functionality to assign specific roles to users based on certain criteria or business logic.

 ### Email Composer